z7z8th/bus-stop-view/README.md

 ### Compile for Production

-- On Linux, will generate a zip archive in `./dist-win` for running on windows, double click the `start.bat` to run

 ```sh
 npm run build
 ```

+- On Linux, will generate a zip archive in `./dist-win` for running on windows
+- Run on Windows: `start.bat`
+- Run on Cygwin/MSYS2/Linux: `start.sh`

 ### Lint with [ESLint](https://eslint.org/)